 The first step is to completely clean the tower, then deploy maintenance strategies that ensure a clean and unfavorable environment for bacterial growth – the New ANSI/ASHRAE Standard 188-215 is the best place to go for guidance.
 Secondly and consistent with the ASHRAE guideline for keeping debris out of the tower – is deploying the use of Air Intake Filter Screens (commonly called “Cottonwood Filter Screens”).

 This highly effective device is proven to significantly reduce organic loading by stopping airborne debris at its point of entry where it can be easily removed using a broom, brush, shop vacuum or garden hose – rain can even help by rinsing them clean when fan motors are in the off cycle.
-In combination with an effective water management program, air intake filter screens significantly reduces organic debris which is the legionella5nutrient source that supports bacterial proliferation.
+In combination with an effective water management program, air intake filter screens significantly reduces organic debris which is the nutrient source that supports bacterial proliferation.

 Further, this device is designed to increase laminar air flow which introduces more air to the entire face of the Fill Pack – this results in an increase in the evaporative capacity of the fill thus increasing tower efficiency and further reducing water temperatures at the basin – This translates into energy cost savings.
 Because most legionella infected towers are known to be dirty and loaded with organic matter, Air Solution Company recommends that companies seeking to improve their cooling tower water quality do the easy thing first and install intake filter screens that helps stop organic debris from getting into their cooling towers in the first place.